 Many air carriers restrict pet travel when the outside temperature is or is predicted to be above 85 degrees Fahrenheit or below 45 degrees Fahrenheit, particularly if your bird must travel as checked baggage.

 This would exclude most of the summer, most of the winter and some spring and fall travel dates in many parts of the United States.
+If there is an unusual heat wave or cold snap, you will have to check the weather forecast prior to your flight to make sure your pet bird can still fly with you, even if you have already paid for your bird's flight.

 Some air carriers have blackout dates for pet travel.
 Typically, these dates include Thanksgiving weekend and the Christmas travel season.
 Blackout dates vary by airline.